 - Is the writer using writing as a means of critical inquiry?

 - Can the writer formulate an argument that engages in larger academic conversations?

 - Does the writer advance a clear claim?

 - Can the writer utilize organizational structures and language conventions appropriate to an academic audience?

 - Has the writer practiced revision and editing using feedback from the instructor and peers?

 - Does the writer reflect effectively on his or her critical thinking and writing processes?

 - Is the writer able to find and use evidence from multiple sources?

 - Does the writer use citations according to the principles of the UC San Diego Academic Integrity Policy?

 If you are able to demonstrate basic competence in all or most of these areas, your evaluators will advance you to the College Writing Programs.
-If they determine that you are not ready, you will need to re-enroll in a Basic Writing course.
+If they determine that you are not ready, you will need to re-enroll in an Analytical Writing course.
 If your evaluators cannot agree on the portfolio assessment, a third evaluator will make the final determination.Portfolios that demonstrate competency in the course objectives will be passed with a grade of C or above.
 If your portfolio passes, you will be able to enroll in your college writing course.
 If your portfolio demonstrates that you are not ready for college writing, you will receive a grade of C- or lower for the course.
 You will enroll in an additional ELWR course.